ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab02.md

 </td></tr></tbody></table>

 <h3>Step 8: Submit your work to submit.cs</h3>
 Your final submission, the file called lab02.py, should now have 4 functions defined therein: one for the factorial function and the other 3 for the Turtle graphics functions, drawRectangle, drawHouse, and drawBlock.
+MAKE SURE ALL FOUR FUNCTIONS ARE COPIED INSIDE YOUR lab02.py FILE!!

-Navigate to that page, and upload your `lab02.py` file.
+Navigate to the <b>submit.cs</b> website, select <b>lab02</b>, register your partner, and then upload your `lab02.py` file.
 EDIT: You will see 80/80 points, if it passes the tests.

-You will earn the extra 20 points (to make this lab worth a total of 100 points) as follows:
+You will earn the other 20 points (to make this lab worth a total of 100 points) as follows:

 1) Your TA will manually have to look at your 3 drawing functions and see that they work.
 This is worth 10 points.
 If you do not finish this part of the lab during regular hours, you will not get this 10 point credit.